-FIGURE 22 Contour of deviatoric strain ε_q and displacement field u in soil-pipe interaction problem.
+FIGURE 22 Contour of deviatoric strain ε_q and displacement field \boldsymbol{u} in soil-pipe interaction problem [Colour figure can be viewed at wileyonlinelibrary.com]

-Different from Points D and F which are largely of shearing characteristics, Point E exhibits typical compression responses (note that the slope of the stress path of penetration state, which colored in blue in Figure 24 (e), is smaller than 1).
+Different from Points D and F which are largely of shearing characteristics, Point E exhibits typical compression responses (note that the slope of the stress path of penetration state, colored in blue in Figure 24E, is smaller than 1).
 Note that Point E is not perfectly located at the bottom of the pipe, it is pushed downward with slight deviation to the right (Figure 23).
 The continuous compression by the pipe pushes up the mean stress p, up to an order higher magnitude of 700 kPa than that of Point D and F, before dropping.
-The deviatoric strain ε_q for Point E rises rapidly to a large value which can be mainly attributed to the increasing difference between ε{xx} and ε{yy} induced by compression.
+The deviatoric strain ε_q for Point E rises rapidly to a large value, which can be mainly attributed to the increasing difference between ε{xx} and ε{yy} induced by compression.
 The rotation θ at Point E remains nearly zero despite some fluctuations, indicating no apparent shearing is pertinent to this point.